EscanBE/go-ienumerable/README.md

     //
     // If x is not nil and y is nil, return 1.
     //
-    // If both x and y are not nil, do like Compare does ComparePointerMode(x, y *T) int
+    // If both x and y are not nil, do like Compare does.
+    //
+    // Implementation must support both type of input param *T or *any (*interface{}) of T.
+    ComparePointerMode(x, y *T) int
 }
 ```